warden-protocol/wardenprotocol/docs/docs/build-an-oapp/introduction.md

 An example of an OApp is [SpaceWard](/learn/glossary#spaceward) – our application functioning as the front-end interface for Warden.

-This sections explains how to build the backend and frontend of an OApp.
+This section explains how to build the backend and frontend of an OApp.
 Here you'll also find guides for running a [node](/learn/glossary#warden-protocol-node) and a [Keychain](/learn/glossary#keychain) in the test mode.

 ## Get started